Telehealth Now available

 It occurs when fungal microorganisms inhabit the nails.
 Additionally, these organisms prefer a dark and warm environment and toenails provide this.

-Fungal infections often begin at the tip of the nail and gradually move underneath the nail.
+Fungal nail infections often begin at the tip of the nail and gradually move underneath the nail.
 As a result of this, it interferes with the nail health and appearance over time.

 It can take different forms, but it is not too hard to identify.
 Additionally, common symptoms include: